Badger-baiting: Drawing the badger

 In order to use the badger's ability to defend itself to test the dog, artificial badger dens were built, captured badgers were put in them and then the dog was set on the badger.
-The badger would be placed in a box, which was furnished in imitation of its den and from there a tunnel led upward.
+The badger would be placed in a box, which was furnished in imitation of its den and from which a tunnel led upward.
 The owner of the badger puts his animal in the box.

 The timekeeper is equipped with a watch and the badger's owner releases the dog for the fight.
 Whoever wants to pit his dog against the badger lets it slide into the tunnel.
 Usually the dog is seized immediately by the badger and the dog in turn grips the badger.
 Each bites, tears and pulls the other with all their might.
 The owner of the dog quickly pulls out the dog whose jaws are clamped obstinately onto the badger by its tail.
 The two are separated and the badger is returned to its den.
 Then the dog is sent back in to seize the badger and it again is drawn out with the badger.
 This scene is repeated over and over again.
 The more often a dog is able to seize the badger within a minute, so that both can be pulled out together, the more it is up to the task and is considered game.

 Drawing the badger came to England in the 18th century and soon became a very popular sideshow in the pit.
 It provided a new opportunity to win or lose money by betting.
 Drawing the badger thus became a permanent part of the fight in the pit.
 Baits were staged outside the pit in cellars or taverns, as an interesting attraction for the guests.

 Towards the middle of the 19th century, badger-baiting declined in popularity to be replaced by dog fighting.

 Badger dogs

-Some dog breeds were specifically developed for badger-baiting whilst several other breeds were used in this task in addition to more general vermin control; breeds include the Dachshund and terriers like the extinct Bull-and-terrier and the Jack Russell Terrier.
+Some dog breeds were specifically developed for badger-baiting whilst several other breeds were used in this task in addition to more general vermin control; breeds include the Dachshund and terriers like the bull and terrier and the Jack Russell Terrier.